 Foster care; Code of Ethics agreement.
-Requires Board of Social Services to approve, in foster care policy, the language of the written agreement to be entered into by local boards and licensed child-placing agencies.
-This bill also provides that such agreements shall include at a minimum a Code of Ethics and mutual responsibilities for all parties to the agreement.
-This bill is identical to HB 850.

-Patrons: Ticer; Delegate: Alexander
+Requires the Board of Social Services to approve, in foster care policy, the language of the written agreement to be entered into by local boards and licensed child-placing agencies.
+Patrons: Ticer; Delegate: Alexander 03/03/08 Governor: Approved by Governor-Chapter 240 (effective 7/1/08) Notes: City Position: Support